sf-wdi-21/notes/week-02/day-03-jquery-templating/howTheInternetWorks.md

 ###Application Layer

-This layer is the top layer of TCP/IP protocol suite.
+This layer is at the top of the TCP/IP protocol suite.
 There are various protocols the application layer can use and depends on the underlaying transport layer protocols to send data.

-Common protocols include:
+Common protocols for this layer include:

 * HTTP - HyperText transfer protocol
 * FTP - File transfer protocol